ARM-software/psa-api/doc/storage/overview/architecture.rst

 ``uids`` in the |API| are defined as ``uint64_t``.
 This is expected to be larger than would be used on any system.
 This large namespace is chosen to allow a :term:`Root of Trust Service` to easily manage assets on behalf of other services.

 For example, consider a cryptography service running as a RoT Service.
-When a service running in a :term:`Secure Partition` requests key storage from the cryptography service, the cryptography service can concatenate a numerical identity of the requesting partition (for example, a ``int32_t`` in the :cite-title:`PSA-FF-M`) with the key identifier (for example, a ``uint32_t`` in the :cite-title:`PSA-CRYPT`) to generate the ``uid`` of the Internal Trusted Storage entry for the key.
+When a service running in a :term:`Secure Partition` requests key storage from the cryptography service, the cryptography service can concatenate a numerical identity of the requesting partition (for example, a ``int32_t`` in the :cite-title:`PSA-FFM`) with the key identifier (for example, a ``uint32_t`` in the :cite-title:`PSA-CRYPT`) to generate the ``uid`` of the Internal Trusted Storage entry for the key.
 This allows the cryptography service to easily manage isolation between the key namespaces of its various clients.

 Requirements for ``uid``: